cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 `OJTest` is a collection Framework that aim to provide a comprehensive testing solution for Cappuccino applications.
-The `OJTest` framework is another repositoty of the Cappuccino project.
+The `OJTest` frameworks is another repositoty of the Cappuccino project.
 You can find it [here](https://github.com/cappuccino/OJTest).

 `OJTest` are the perfect frameworks to create unit-tests and test algorithms. `OJTest` runs in a shell and do not use any headless browser, it means that no DOM element are created along with your tests.
-To achieve that, you can take a look to the next topic [cucapp](/learn/cucapp.html).
+To achieve DOM element testing, you can take a look to the next topic [cucapp](/learn/cucapp.html).

 These frameworks are used to test the Framework Cappuccino, you can find a lot of examples in the folder `Tests/` of the Cappuccino's source.